Disappearance of Etan Patz: Accusations against Jose Ramos

-Assistant United States Attorney Stuart R. GraBois received the case in 1985 and identified Jose Antonio Ramos, a convicted child sexual abuser who had been a friend of Etan's former babysitters, as the primary suspect.
+Assistant United States Attorney Stuart R. GraBois received the case in 1985 and identified Jose Antonio Ramos, a convicted child sexual abuser who had a relationship with a woman the Patzs had hired to walk Etan home from school as the primary suspect.
 In 1982, multiple boys had accused Ramos of trying to lure them into a drain pipe in the area where Ramos was living.
 When police searched the drain pipe, they found photographs of Ramos and young boys who resembled Etan.
 GraBois eventually found out that Ramos had been in custody in Pennsylvania in connection with an unrelated child molestation case.

 In 1990, GraBois was deputized as a deputy state attorney general in Pennsylvania to help prosecute a case against Ramos for sexually abusing children and to obtain further information about Etan's case.
 When first questioned by GraBois, Ramos stated that, on the day when Etan disappeared, he had taken a young boy back to his apartment to rape him.
 Ramos said that he was "90 percent sure" it was the boy whom he later saw on television.
 However, Ramos did not use Etan's name.
 He also claimed he had put the boy on a subway going uptown.

 In 1991, while Ramos was incarcerated, a jailhouse informant told GraBois and FBI agent Mary Galligan that Ramos had told him he knew what had happened to Etan.
 Ramos even drew a map of Etan's school bus route, indicating that he knew that Etan's bus stop was the third one on the route.
 In a special feature on missing children, the New York Post reported on October 21, 1999, that Ramos was the prime suspect in Etan's disappearance.
 Ramos had been known by the Patz family and was the prime suspect all along, but in the early 1980s authorities were unable to prosecute Ramos.

-Etan's body was never found, and he was declared legally dead on June 19, 2001.
 Stan and Julie Patz filed a lawsuit against Ramos in New York state court for wrongful death, but Ramos refused to answer questions under oath.
 In 2004, the court entered a judgment in favor of the Patzes and awarded them $2 million in damages, which they were never able to collect.
 Ramos has never been criminally prosecuted for the murder of Etan.
 Every year, on Etan's birthday and the anniversary of his disappearance, Stan Patz sent Ramos a copy of his son's missing-child poster.
 On the back, he typed the same message: "What did you do to my little boy?"